superdude264/dl4j-RNNs/README.md

-Follow along in the code from Steps I-VII
+Follow along in the code from Steps I-VII, [here](src/main/java/io/skymind/training/ibm/recurrent/seqClassification/UCISequenceClassificationExample.java)

 Here are a few exercises to further explore and understand the dl4j api.